How Long Does It Take To Knock Out A Person Using Chloroform?

 According to the Wisconsin Department of Health, “immediately or shortly after exposure to a chloroform level of 100 ppm (100,000 ppbv) in the air, a person may feel tired, dizzy, and have a headache.”

 Chloroform is known for its anesthetic properties.
-If taken in small doses, it can numb or knock a person over, while in high concentrations it can be fatal.
+If taken in small doses, it can numb or knock a person out, while in high concentrations it can be fatal.

 There is some evidence that chloroform directly affects the central nervous system, along with the liver and kidneys; at high doses, it can cause respiratory depression and coma.